Board of Directors

 Counties belong to one of 10 districts.
 District meetings are held at least two times per year (usually in June and October) to refine policy positions and provide valuable information on specific county issues.
 These districts select delegates to serve on AMC’s five policy committees to assist in drafting the Association’s legislative policies.

 More than 130 delegates serve on AMC’s five policy committees: Environment & Natural Resources, General Government, Health & Human Services, Public Safety and Transportation & Infrastructure.
 The committees draft AMC legislative policies for approval by the full Association.

 The Minnesota Counties Foundation (MCF) was created and incorporated in 1972 as a non-profit 501c(3) entity.
-MCRF was created to run and accept money for the federal CETA program and other grant programs.
+MCF was created to run and accept money for the federal CETA program and other grant programs.
 A 501c(3) organization may not have more than 20 percent of its activities dedicated to lobbying activities.
-Currently, MCRF’s primary mission is to own and manage the AMC building located at 125 Charles Avenue in St. Paul.
-AMC leases the building from MCRF.
-In addition, MCRF receives grant money for special projects.
+Currently, MCF’s primary mission is to own and manage the AMC building located at 125 Charles Avenue in St. Paul.
+AMC leases the building from MCF.
+In addition, MCF receives grant money for special projects.